rphovley/node-api-docker-postgres/README.md

-# CI/CD for Node API (Postgres, Objection, GC App Engine, Firebase)
+# CI/CD for Node API with docker, postgres, firebase auth and objection (no multi-tenancy)

-Template for CI/CD that incorporates Google Cloud App Engine with Google Cloud SQL.
-Also incorporates

-1. a structure for multi-tenancy with separate dbs
+1. a structure for api with single db
 2. has some logging built in for Google Logs
 3. uses firebase auth for authentication